dbvisel/sanskrit/README.md

 ## TODO:

-- separate out consonants in some way?
+- separate out consonants in multiple ways?
 Think about this.
-- maybe no repeat characters?
+- two-layer menu?

 ## known issues